Spoons/Anti-RSI-Voice-Coding-System/README.md

-# VoiceCoder: Protect your Career and your Hands!
+# VoiceCoder

-VoiceCoder is an open source and free set of macros for Dragonfly.
-Ultimately, this system will allow one to code primarily with voice commands.
+An open source voice coding system written in Dragonfly.

 This software is and always will remain open source.
 RSI is a hugely overlooked issue in software development.
-I believe that this project will one day bring benefit to many people.
-Until then, I will continue to develop this software.
+I hope that this helps other developers who need a break from typing.

 # License